compbiozurich/UZH-BIO392/course-results/2022/Sofia-Pfund/day_5/answers_tasks.md

   * coordinate specification:
     * 0-start vs. 1-start
     * fully-open (4001-4999), fully-closed (4000-5000), half-open (4000-4999)

 * **BEDgraph**: genomic scores
   * BED3 + probability score (like a "BED4")

 * **Wiggle files**: genomic scores

-* **GFF and GTF**: gene annotation
+* **GFF (Genetic Feature Format) and GTF**: gene annotation

 * **VCF (Variant Call Format)**: variants
-  * 8 columns: CHROM, POS, REF, ALT, QUAL, FILTER, INFO
-  > Generic format for storing DNA polymorphism data such as SNPs, insertions, deletions and structural variants, together with rich annotations.
-VCF is usually stored in a compressed manner and can be indexed for fast data retrieval of variants from a range of positions on the reference genome.
+  * Generic format for storing DNA polymorphism data such as SNPs, insertions, deletions and structural variants, together with rich annotations.
+  * Usually stored in a compressed manner and can be indexed for fast data retrieval of variants from a range of positions on the reference genome.
 (Danecek et al 2011)
+  * 8 columns: ```CHROM, POS, REF, ALT, QUAL, FILTER, INFO```

 WES & WGS